github/docs/content/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph.md

 {% if github-actions-in-dependency-graph %}
 {% note %}

-**Note:** {% data variables.product.prodname_actions %} workflow dependencies are displayed in the dependency graph for information.
+**Note:** {% data variables.product.prodname_actions %} workflow dependencies are displayed in the dependency graph for informational purposes.
 Dependabot alerts are not currently supported for {% data variables.product.prodname_actions %} workflows.

 {% endnote %}
 {% endif %}